Coroner: Breastfeeding mothers should not consume alcohol, after baby dies with high alcohol level in blood

 Williams told police he was woken by Tua and when he saw Sapphire unresponsive he placed her on the floor and started CPR.
 His sister called the ambulance at 3am but Sapphire could not be revived.

-Pathologist Doctor Simon Stables carried out a post mortem examination which revealed the high level of alcohol in Sapphire's heart and a lesser amount in her liver.
+Pathologist Dr Simon Stables carried out a post-mortem examination which revealed the high level of alcohol in Sapphire's heart and a lesser amount in her liver.

 He said the alcohol findings were difficult to explain as no alcohol was found in the stomach.